Great chess: Early large shatranj variants

 Great chess variants evolved from Middle Eastern shatranj.
-An early large board variant of shatranj was "complete shatranj" (shatranj al-tamma) which used a board of 10x10 squares and introduced two new chessmen, which were called dabbabas (siege engine).
+An early large board variant of shatranj was "complete shatranj" (shatranj al-tamma) which used a board of 10×10 squares and introduced two new chessmen, which were called dabbabas (siege engine).
 This piece moved like a king.
 Ferdowsi's Shahnameh, also discusses an alternative version of complete shatranj which uses the camel (shutur) piece instead of the dabbaba.

 Several other 10x10 chess variants were developed in the Muslim world.
 The most popular variant was citadel chess (shatranj al-husun), which is discussed in many surviving manuscripts, such as in Nafa'is al-funun (Treasury of the Sciences) by the persian al-Amuli.
 This variant includes four extra squares on each corner of the board called citadels (husun).
 Medieval manuscripts explain that if a king reaches one of his opponent's citadels, the game is drawn.
 Some manuscripts depict the citadels as being attached diagonally, while others depict them as being attached directly beside the two rook squares.
 Other than these changes, the rules followed classical shatranj.

 Citadel chess also included two dabbabas which in some versions were placed between the elephants and the king or counsellor, and in other manuscripts are depicted as being placed next to the rooks.
 In citadel chess, the dabbabas moved like the modern bishop.

-Shatranj al-kabir
+Tamerlane chess

 Large board versions of shatranj led to further innovative variations in Central Asia, including various forms of Great chess (shatranj al-kabir, also known as Tamerlane chess), which thrived in the Turco-Mongol empire of Timur (1320s–1405).
-Timur himself loved to play chess, and he preferred the large board variants over the smaller 8x8 shatranj.
+Timur himself loved to play chess, and he preferred the large board variants over the smaller 8×8 shatranj.
 As such, the invention of this game has also been attributed to Timur himself.
 He is known to have invited the best shatranj players in the land to his court to play him at the game, including one Ali ash-Shatranji of Tabriz.
 Another legend regarding this type of chess is found in a Persian manuscript which may have been by ash-Shatranji himself.
 The legend states that this game was given to Alexander in India by Hermes.

 According to the Nafa'is al-funun, Great chess uses a chessboard made up of 110 uncheckered squares arranged in a 10×11 pattern.
 Just as in Citadel shatranj, the board includes citadels that allows the game to end in a draw if the opposing king enters it.
-In Great chess, two citadels, protrude from the left side on the ninth row and from the right side on the second row, making a total of 112 squares.
-Great chess included the classic shatranj army along with two dabbas and two camels, pieces that had also been seen in earlier 10x10 shatranj variants.
+In Great chess, two citadels protrude from the left side on the ninth row and from the right side on the second row, making a total of 112 squares.
+Great chess included the classic shatranj army along with two dabbabas and two camels, pieces that had also been seen in earlier 10x10 shatranj variants.